samibenameur/jam-py-v7/README.md

 A major difference from other products is that the entire application is contained within a **single SQLite3 file**.
 And it can be **encrypted**!

 Another key distinction is the ability to run **any Python procedure directly within the Application Builder** - including popular libraries like Matplotlib, Pandas, and NumPy - with the results displayed in the browser.
 There's no need to access the console to review logs anymore.
-Python can run **synchronously** or **asynchronously**.
+Python procedure can run **synchronously** or **asynchronously** on the server.

 More over, using **Import tables** feature from any supported database is providig instant data access!
 There's no need to code anything and **authentication is one click away**!